The slug club

 A heavy silence fell on the room, as a hint of recognition sank into the face of the sick woman, uncertainty, suspicion, confusion, blurry dread.
 Her husband let out a painful moan.
 Suneko turned to Neville Longbottom, and observed matter-of-factly :

-« Seems your parents remember her. » she noticed with a bitter tone.
+« Seems your parents remember her.
+They’re strong enough. »

--I know. » he answered with a little trembling in his voice.
+-I know. » Longbottom a little trembling in his voice.

 And the boy looked strong, just then.
 He looked like the proudest man in the world.
 Arrogance is a weakness, thought Severus to himself.
 But pride is strengh.